fresheneesz/bitcoinThroughputAnalysis/README.md

 `transactions' = 200 * ln(1.17) * 1.17^t * (7*24*60*60)`

-# Apendix C - Derivation of the Equation For Initial Sync Validation (using assumevalid)
+# Appendix C - Derivation of the Equation For Initial Sync Validation (using assumevalid)

  The equations dictating long it will take a node to sync the chain using assumevalid is similar to the one without assumevalid: